 PHX Sky Cart

-PHX Sky Cart, a new electric cart service, is available to transport customers who need additional help connecting between Terminal 2 and Terminal 3.
+PHX Sky Cart, an electric cart service, is available to transport customers who need additional help connecting between Terminal 2 and Terminal 3.

 Dial-A-Ride: A Public Service